somewherewarm/woocommerce-gateway-viva/README.md

 * need help [setting up](#configuration) the gateway,
 * have a customization/integration requirement, or
-* want to see a feature added, e.g. support for **tokens** or **recurring payments**,
+* want to see another feature added, e.g. support for **tokens** or **recurring payments**,

-...then we'd love to hear from you!
+...then we'd love to [hear from you](http://somewherewarm.gr/about/)!

+Please understand that:

-Please understand that our time is as limited (and precious) as yours.
-If you need something that requires some of our time, it's probably not going to be free.
+* Our time is as limited (and precious) as yours.
+If you need something that requires some of our time, it's probably not going to be for free.
+* This repository is not a place to ask for help.
+Use it to report bugs, propose improvements, or discuss new features.

 ### Installation